Knowledge graphSettings

 1-on-1 chats between users.

-Text and media message sending.
+Text and media message delivery.

-Online status indicator and typing indicators.
+Online status and typing indicators.

-Read receipts and message history synchronization across devices.
+Read receipts and message-history sync across devices.

-Latency: < 100ms
+Latency: < 100 ms

 Availability: 99.99% uptime

-Messenger should remain available under partial failures.
+The messenger must stay available even under partial failures.

-Consistency: delivery and ordering guarantees
+Consistency: delivery and ordering

 Scalability: 50M concurrent connections